TheRebelOfBabylon/golearnbtc/blog.md

 		locktime: 0,
 	}
 ```
 Here is where things start to differ.
-Because we have multiple `TxIn` which are unlocked by two different addresses, we must create 4 different messages to sign 4 different times, otherwise we will not solve the unlock script for each `TxIn` referenced output.
+Because we have multiple `TxIn` which are unlocked by two different addresses, we must create four different messages to sign four different times.
+Otherwise we will not solve the unlock script for each `TxIn` referenced output.
 ```
 	msg := new_tx.TxEncode(0)
 	new_sig := sign(priv_key, btc_gen, msg)